-Also referred to as cubital tunnel syndrome, ulnar nerve entrapment occurs when the ulnar nerve – the nerve that travels from your neck down into your hand – becomes constricted or irritated.
-The most common place for constriction of the nerve is behind the inside part of the elbow.
+Also referred to as cubital tunnel syndrome, ulnar nerve entrapment occurs when the ulnar nerve—the nerve that travels from your neck down into your hand—becomes constricted or irritated.
+The most common place for nerve constriction is behind the inside part of the elbow.
 Symptoms of this syndrome include numbness and tingling in the hand and fingers.

 Biceps tendinitis is the inflammation of the biceps tendon—which connects your bicep muscles to the inside of your elbow joint.
-Pain and discomfort can be felt when trying to straighten or bend your elbow.
+Elbow pain can be felt straightening or bending your elbow.
 This tendon can also tear or completely rupture, which may cause intense pain.

 Elbow osteoarthritis results from a breakdown and wearing away of the protective cartilage that covers the bones.
 Although typically caused by age and genetics, prior injuries can increase the risk.

-Elbow pain felt when you straighten your arm can be caused by a dislocation, but it is rare.
+Elbow pain felt when you straighten your arm can be caused by dislocation, but it is rare.
 The elbow joint can dislocate if you fall on your arm while fully extended.
-You will see obvious bruising and swelling and feel significant pain when you try to straighten or bend your elbow.
+You will see noticeable bruising and swelling and feel significant pain in the elbow when straightening your arm.

 Home Treatments for Elbow Pain

-If you feel pain in your elbow when you straighten your arm, you can try some of these home remedies that have been shown to minimize or alleviate the pain:
+If you feel elbow pain when straightening or bending your arm, you can try some of these home remedies that have been shown to minimize or alleviate the pain: